PRA for AI Framework

 Based on organizational requirements, stakeholder priorities, and system characteristics, assessors first select the appropriate complexity of their assessment.
 This can range from quick, focused discovery to extensive analyses of risk propagation and amplification across society.

-During execution, assessors use the framework's taxonomy of AI hazards to examine different aspects that could enable or amplify harm - whether through pathways that overcome existing safety bottlenecks, knowledge that enables dangerous actions, or affordances that create new vectors for misuse.
+During execution, assessors use the framework's Aspect-Oriented Taxonomy of AI Hazards to examine different aspects that could enable or amplify harm - whether through capabilities that overcome existing safety bottlenecks, knowledge that enables dangerous actions, or affordances that create new vectors for misuse.
+For each aspect, assessors document their analysis in the risk assessment entry log.

 PRA Framework Assessment Process Flowchart

-Figure 2: An overview of the risk assessment process flow in PRA.
+Figure 2: An overview of the risk assessment process flow in the PRA for AI workbook tool.

 The assessment process generates risk level estimates and rationales, which are captured in a standardized report card.
 The risk report card shows the highest level of risk for each of the aspect groups, and optionally allows for the mapping of individual risk scenarios into focused aggregation dimensions, to display custom insights about assessments.
-The report card results are always reviewed alongside the risk levels table and the documented scenarios, which provide essential context for interpreting the aggregated risks and overall findings.
+The report card results are always reviewed alongside the tallied risk matrix and the documented scenarios in the risk assessment output log, which provide essential context for interpreting the aggregated risks and overall findings.

 For detailed instructions on conducting assessments, consult the accompanying workbook (v0.9.1-alpha), which includes a detailed user guide.
-During Q1 2025, three forthcoming papers will further explore applying PRA for AI, defining the societal threat surface, and comparing gaps in available AI risk assessment methods.
+The paper detailing the PRA for AI framework is now available as a preprint.

 Foundational Background